mmmaction/performance/README.md

 }
 ```

-Below parts of our grafana dashboard showing aspects of HPA and hikary and JDBC connections:
+Below parts of our grafana dashboard showing aspects of HPA and hikari and JDBC connections:

 ![layers](./grafana.png)